saduhub/Ecommerce-Back-End-Project/README.md

 ## Usage

 1. Start the application using node and your preferred CLI (cd into Ecommerce-Back-End-Project directory): `npm run start`.
-2. Enjoy an e-commerce backend that allows you to use a CLI to track and modify all the products in your e-commerece store!
+2. Using a platform like Insomnia, enjoy an e-commerce backend that allows you to use a CLI to track and modify all the products in your e-commerece store (frontend coming soon)!

 ## Contributors